ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 ## Building the text index with TF-IDF or BM25 scores

-To build the text index with the new scores, new flags were set in place:
+To build the text index with the new scores, new flags were added:

 Setting the [_scoring metric_](#text-search):
 - Flag(s): --set-scoring-metric, -S